waqas-jk/StarzPlayAssignment/README.md

   2. Maven 3.x - `M2_HOME` should be set to Maven installation direrctory.
   3. To execute commands subsequent sections commandline or terminal can be used.

 # Build
   To build the project execute `mvn clean install` command from project's home directory.

 # Start Application

 After successful build, application can be started using command `mvn spring-boot:run` from project's home directory.

+If installed on local system,
+server name = localhost
+port = 8080
+So url for censored movies will be like http://localhost:8080/media?filter=censoring&level=censored.

 # Execute Unit Tests
   - Test can be compiled from commandline/terminal using command `mvn test-compile`.